Tmist3r/MMM-PublicTransportHafas/README.md

 Here's how to find out the `stationId`:

 1. You have to be in the modules directory (`~/MagicMirror/modules/MMM-PublicTransportHafas`).
-2. Then run the following command: `npm run query`.
+2. Then run the following command: `node --run query`.
 3. Enter a station name.
 It is useful to enter a city name too since the system knows a lot of stations even outside Germany.
 4. The result could contain one or more possible stations with valid IDs.
 5. Use the appropriate ID as `stationId` in the configuration of the module.